Medical Weight loss, Dr. Thais Aliabadi | Top Gynecological Surgeon

 What is a medical weight loss program?

 Medical weight loss is a comprehensive program designed to help individuals achieve their weight loss goals safely and healthily under the guidance and supervision of a trained physician.
-One-size-fits-all approaches to weight loss pushed by dieticians, physical trainers, meal replacement shakes, and the media don’t work for most people.
+One-size-fits-all approaches to weight loss, promoted by dietitians, physical trainers, meal replacement shakes, and the media, don’t work for most people.

 Medical weight loss is never one-size-fits-all.

-My state-of-the-art program involves a deep dive into each patient’s individual physical health, hormone production, body composition, and medical conditions.
+My state-of-the-art program provides a comprehensive examination of each patient’s individual physical health, hormone production, body composition, and medical conditions.
 Keeping your medical needs and health in mind, I can create a comprehensive treatment plan of medications, hormone-balancing supplements, nutritionist-supported dietary changes, exercise, and behavioral counseling.
 These customized treatment plans have yielded exceptional results for my patients.

 Medical weight loss clinics aim to help patients achieve sustainable weight loss, improve their overall health, and reduce the risk of obesity-related medical conditions such as diabetes, hypertension, and heart disease.
 My weight loss center’s program is tailored to everyone’s unique needs and goals and is supervised by my medical team and me.
 We monitor patient progress, adjust your plan as needed, and provide guidance and support throughout your journey.